Home / Problems / Marketing Tools Are Disconnected

 Tools deployed reactively, not architecturally

 Each tool was added to solve a specific tactical problem.
 None of them was added inside a coherent stack architecture.
-The result is a stack that is comprehensive in features and broken in interoperability.
+The result is a stack that is broad in features and broken in interoperability.
 The team uses each tool individually; commercial intelligence does not exist across tools because the data does not flow.

 Pattern 02